tn64/Belly-Button-Biodiversity/README.md

 <img src="https://github.com/tn64/Belly-Button-Biodiversity/blob/main/static/images/Bacteria.png">

-This analysis examines bacteria samples from the Belly Button Biodiversity dataset which catalogs the microbes that colonize human navels and then  displays results via an interactive dashboard
+This analysis examines bacteria samples from the Belly Button Biodiversity dataset which catalogs the microbes that colonize human navels and then displays results via an interactive dashboard.

-The dataset revealed that, of the large number of bacteria species, only a small handful of these species were present in more than 70% of people.
+The dataset revealed that, of a large number of bacteria species, only a small handful of these species were present in more than 70% of people.
 The rest were rarely found.

 # Tools Used:
 - HTML, CSS, JavaScript, D3.js, Plotly, Bootstrap